google/haloquest/README.md

 International License (CC-BY).
 You may obtain a copy of the CC-BY license at: https://creativecommons.org/licenses/by/4.0/legalcode

+Image URLs are from the [Open Images Dataset v7](https://storage.googleapis.com/openimages/web/factsfigures_v7.html#publications) and [Midjourney Showcase](https://www.midjourney.com/showcase).
+Images may be individually licensed and you should verify the license for each image yourself.

 Unless required by applicable law or agreed to in writing, all software and materials distributed here under the Apache 2.0 or CC-BY licenses are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND,